-I am a senior research scientist at Adventium Labs, a small research and development firm based in Minneapolis.
-My professional research interests are applying mathematical analysis and computation tools to science and engineering problems, both from the technical side of making tools accessible to more researchers, and from the analytic side of what new forms of analysis are enabled by advances in computing, analysis, and high performance computing.
+I am a project scientist in Carnegie Mellon University’s Auton lab.
+My professional research interests are applying mathematical analysis and computation tools to science and engineering problems, both from the technical side of making tools accessible to more researchers, and from the analytic side of what analysis are enabled by advances in computing, analysis, and high performance computing.

 The underlying analysis involves multiple interacting mathematical frameworks, including statistics, optimization, and directed graphs, bound together with Python or Matlab.
 Projects are domain specific and have included: Object identification in

 aerial LIDAR data, automatic scheduling for avionics platforms, CFD problems for rotocraft, behavioral compatibility of software, and resilience of medical logistics.

 Professional Society Memberships:

 - Association of Computing Machinery (Since 2001)

 - Society of Industrial and Applied Mathematics (Since 2016)